Devendra Kumar Joshi: Lieutenant Governor of Andaman and Nicobar Islands

 Great Nicobar Island Development Project is a planned mega-infrastructure project for the southern tip of Great Nicobar Island in Andaman Sea of India.
 The island comes under the Nicobar district administration in the Indian union territory of Andaman and Nicobar Islands.

 The International Container Transshipment Port (ICTP), also called the Galathea Bay Port is a proposed container transshipment port at Galathea Bay, Great Nicobar Island in the union territory of Andaman and Nicobar Islands, India, to be constructed at a cost of ₹44,000 crore.
 It has a natural depth of more than 20 meter.
 It is developed by the Ministry of Ports, Shipping and Waterways under the Government of India.
 In September 2024, it was officially notified as the 13th major port of India.
 The first phase of development is expected to be commissioned in 2028.

+Guinness World Records

+To position the A & N Islands as a global scuba diving hub, Admiral D.K.
+Joshi conceptualized two Guinness World Records attempts, both of which were successfully achieved and officially recognized.
+He also participated in both record-setting events as the lead diver.

+The Largest National Flag Unfurled Underwater was achieved at Radhanagar Beach, Swaraj Dweep, on 2^{nd} May 2026.

+Geared up for GWR attempt:Largest Flag Unfurled Underwater.

+Receiving GWR Certificate: Largest Flag Unfurled Underwater.